60 Signs That You’ve Been Living In Germany For A Long Time

 13) After spending some time in Berlin to experience the infamous nightlife and epic party scene, you’re never the same again.
 No other bars and clubs anywhere else in the world will ever match that experience.

-14) You shower at lightening speed, usually in less than five minutes, and you even turn the water off while you’re lathering up with body wash or are applying shampoo or conditioner.
+14) You shower at lightning speed, usually in less than five minutes, and you even turn the water off while you’re lathering up with body wash or are applying shampoo or conditioner.

 15) Spargel season is your favourite time of year.